PavelNajman/BarcodeDetection/README.md

 # BarcodeDetection
-Barcode detection and decoding on Raspberry Pi.
+Barcode detection and decoding on NVIDIA Jetson Nano.